Deferred Corporate Tuition Assistance Program

 - Please email firstname.lastname@example.org if you have any further questions or concerns.

 4: Once processed and approved, a confirmation email will be sent to your Liberty University email address with instructions for completing Financial Check-In.
+If any changes are needed a representative will contact you with your next steps.

 - You will have an initial draft equal to 1% of the total balance automatically drafted from your credit card or checking account provided during Financial Check-In.